steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Overview: Secure Score tile](../Images/module2_securityposture_securescore_yl.png?raw=true)

 > ⭐ Good to know: <br>
-> The higher the score, the lower the identified risk level.
+> The higher the percentage, the lower the identified risk level.

 10. On the **Regulatory Compliance** tile, you can get insights into your compliance posture based on continuous assessment of your both Azure and hybrid cloud environments.
 This tile shows only 4 standards which are SOC TSP, ISO 27001, PCI DSS 3.2.1 and Azure CIS 1.1.0.
-Clicking on this tile will redirects you to Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.
+Clicking on this tile will redirects you to **Regulatory Compliance** dashboard – where you can add additional standards and explore the current ones.
 11. On the **Workload Protections** tile, you can see the coverage of your connected resources (for the currently selected subscriptions) and the recent alerts, color-coded by severity.
 Your current resource coverage should be **100% which means full protection**.
 Clicking on this tile will redirects you Microsoft Defender for Cloud dashboard.
 12. On the **Firewall Manager** tile, you are provided with unified infrastructure and network security management.
 Azure Firewall Manager is a security management service that provides central security policy and route management for cloud-based security perimeters.
 13. On the **Inventory** tile, you are provided with a view of your security posture across all your inventory, including Defender coverage per resource and whether the monitoring agent is installed (which brings security protection to those resources).